-Dr. Ira Byock is a leading palliative care physician, author, and public advocate for improving care through the end of life.
+Dr. Ira Byock, Fellow of the American Academy of Hospice and Palliative Medicine, is a leading palliative care physician, author, and public advocate for improving care through the end of life.

-He serves as Executive Director and Chief Medical Officer for the Institute for Human Caring of Providence Health and Services, a 35 hospital health system serving communities across 5 western states.
+He is Founder and Chief Medical Officer for the Institute for Human Caring of Providence St. Joseph Health, a 50 hospital health system serving communities across 7 states.
 Dr. Byock advances efforts to measure, monitor and improve whole-person health care systemwide.
 He is a practicing physician and is based in Torrance, CA.

 Dr. Byock has authored numerous peer-reviewed academic articles on the ethics and practice of care.
 His research has led to conceptual frameworks for the lived experience of advanced illness, subjective quality of life measures, and simple, effective life-completion counseling.
 His leadership in development of groundbreaking prototypes for concurrent care of people through the end of life has been foundational to advancing patient-centered care.